haiku/website/content/blog/pulkomandy/2017-02-28_haiku_monthly_activity_report_february_2017.md

 in my basement I used for testing until now).

-We are now working on connecting everything together: exposing a web interface shwoing the status of the builders, making changes to haikuports git repos trigger an automated build of the changed packages and update of the repos, etc. Having the server hosted on Haiku controlled infrastructure helps collaborating on that and should also make the builds faster, as the build master can upload packages
+We are now working on connecting everything together: exposing a web interface showing the status of the builders, making changes to haikuports git repos trigger an automated build of the changed packages and update of the repos, etc. Having the server hosted on Haiku controlled infrastructure helps collaborating on that and should also make the builds faster, as the build master can upload packages